-BBC Crew Luckily Made It Out Alive From Mount Etna Eruption That Left 10 Injured
+Mount Etna Eruption Leaves 10 Injured & BBC Crew Caught Up In The Blast

-After 11:30 a.m., the volcanic crater standing 2,700 meters high has roared for the second time, throwing tons of lava and sediment high in the air.
+After 11:30 a.m., standing 2,700 meters high, the volcanic crater has roared for the second time, throwing off tons of lava and sediment high in the air.

-Mount Etna, the largest volcano in Europe, has erupted for the third time in less than three weeks and has spewed molten lava up to 200 meters high.
+Mount Etna, the largest volcano in Europe, has erupted for the third time in less than three weeks and has spewed molten lava up to 200 meters high!

-Ten people — two of whom were volcanologists working in the town of Cisternazza, on the southern slope of the volcano — were slightly injured by the explosion.
-Only six of the injured were transferred to hospitals in Catania and Acireale.
+Ten people – two of them, volcanologists working in the town of Cisternazza, on the southern slope of the volcano – have been slightly injured by the explosion.
+Only six of the injured have been required to be transferred to a hospital in Catania and Acireale.
 However, the situation is under control and there have been no serious injuries so far reported.

-Despite the spectacular nature of the phenomenon, the eruption of Etna, one of the most active volcanoes in the world, has no special features in its activity pattern.
-In fact, the last processes, which occurred in December of 2016 and May of 2015, were much more violent than this morning’s eruption.
+Despite the spectacular nature of the phenomenon, the eruption of Etna, one of the most active volcanoes in the world, has no special feature in its activity pattern.
+In fact, the last processes, in December 2016 and May 2015, were much more violent than this morning.
 The explosion has occurred when the snow deposited on the surface of the crater has formed a kind of cover that has finished leaving farewell.

 “It’s nothing special, the last one was on February 27th and this is the second time it’s happening,” he stated.

-He added that this time, the volcanic eruption has chosen an area covered in snow.
-The snow, therefore, evaporated hastily and created a massive amount of steam, which actually caused the explosion.
+He also regurgitated on the fact that this time the volcanic eruption has chosen an area covered in snow.
+The snow, therefore, evaporated hastily and created a massive amount of steam which actually caused the explosion.
 “It is like when you make pasta and close the lid with the pot,” explains Branca.

-The phenomenon is known as groundwater explosion, and it occurs when a high-temperature lava mass comes into contact with a colder object such as water or snow.
+The phenomenon is known as groundwater explosion and occurs when a high-temperature lava mass comes into contact with a colder object such as water or snow.
 In this case, the explosion has blown the blocks of lava and stony ground that covered the crater since the last eruption.

-“It lasts a second, but if you’re close, it can hurt you,” White continued.
+“It lasts a second, but if you’re close, it can hurt you,” continues White.

 Caught up in incident at Mount Etna – bbc crew & tourists caught up in huge explosion – caused injuries and evacuation from scene.
 (1)